ADVANTICS/documentation/charge-controllers/vehicle-simulation.md

 ## `charging_speed_multiplier` (float)

 - **Description:** Multiplier for the simulated battery charging time, used to accelerate or slow down the simulation for observability.
+This parameter allows user to run the simulated charge session faster than real time.
+If this value set to 100, the simulated battery will charge 100 times faster.
+The elapsed time for the simulated session is indicated in the same page.
+When the charge speed multiplier is high, the charger can overshoot for discharge SoC because the time is faster for the battery and charger might not be able to reach that fast.
 - **Default:** `1`

-  > [!NOTE]
-  > When the simulation time multiplier is high, the charger can overshoot for discharge SoC (because time is warped): the solution is to set slopes on EVSE side more agressively so the EVSE can keep up with the faster time multiplier

 ## `ev_battery_soc` (float)